peternnadi1999/Diamond_NFT/README.md

-# DiamondNFT: Faceted Presale and Merkle Distribution
+# DiamondNFT: A Modular and Upgradeable NFT Platform

-## Overview
+## Introduction

-DiamondNFT is an advanced Ethereum-based NFT project that leverages the Diamond pattern to create a flexible and upgradeable smart contract system.
-It combines ERC721 functionality with a presale mechanism and Merkle tree-based token distribution.
+DiamondNFT is an advanced Ethereum-based non-fungible token (NFT) platform that leverages the Diamond pattern, enabling flexible and upgradeable smart contracts.
+It combines the functionality of the ERC721 standard with a presale mechanism and a Merkle tree-based token distribution system.

-## Features
+## Key Features

-- **Diamond Pattern**: Utilizes the Diamond pattern for modular and upgradeable smart contracts.
+- **Modular Design**: Utilizes the Diamond pattern to create a modular and extensible smart contract architecture.
-- **ERC721 Compatibility**: Fully compliant with the ERC721 standard for non-fungible tokens.
+- **ERC721 Compliance**: Fully adheres to the ERC721 standard for non-fungible tokens.
-- **Presale Mechanism**: Allows for a presale period with customizable pricing and purchase limits.
+- **Presale Functionality**: Incorporates a presale mechanism with configurable pricing and purchase limits.
-- **Merkle Distribution**: Implements a Merkle tree-based distribution system for efficient and gas-optimized token claiming.
+- **Merkle Distribution**: Implements an efficient and gas-optimized token distribution system based on Merkle trees.
 - **Foundry Integration**: Includes Foundry tests for robust contract verification and deployment.

 ## Project Structure